RGGH/guissh/readme.md

 If you are a just getting started with the library, this trait offers a simpler interface.

-Unlike an application, Sanbox cannot run any asynchronous actions or be initialized with some external flags.
+Unlike an application, Sandbox cannot run any asynchronous actions or be initialized with some external flags.
 However, both traits are very similar and upgrading from a sandbox is very straightforward.

 Therefore, it is recommended to always start by implementing this trait and upgrade only once necessary.